Andy Green (RAF officer): Early life

 He was born in Atherstone, Warwickshire.
-Green's family moved to Hartlepool in the 1970s when his father was appointed station manager for the local fire brigade.
+Green's family moved to Hartlepool in the 1970s when his father was appointed chief fire officer of the local fire brigade.
 Green originally attended High Tunstall School before moving to Marske-by-the-Sea and beginning study at Bydales Comprehensive School.
-Green later moved to Kent with his family, where he studied at St Olave's Grammar School in Orpington.
+Green later moved to Kent with his family, where he studied at St. Olave's Grammar School in Orpington.
 While at a car show in Hartlepool at a young age, Green decided that he would be interested in a career within the military.

 RAF career

 Green gained an RAF scholarship to Worcester College, Oxford, where he graduated in 1983 with first class honours in mathematics.
-Later that year Green was promoted from acting Pilot Officer to substantive Pilot Officer in the RAF.
 He qualified as a fighter pilot on F-4 Phantom and Tornado F3 aircraft.
 In 2003 Green was promoted to Wing Commander.
 He later became Officer Commanding Operations Wing at RAF Wittering near Peterborough.
-Green was the captain of the RAF team at the Cresta Run, where he used an experimental French toboggan.
+Green was the captain of the RAF team at the Cresta Run, where he used an experimental French toboggan and held the Inter-Services record for a number of years.

-In his capacity as an RAF officer, he has served in East Germany, Iraq, Bosnia and Afghanistan.
+In his capacity as an RAF officer, he has served in West Germany, Iraq, Bosnia and Afghanistan.

 Speed records

 Supersonic

-Green is the current holder of the World Land speed record, and the first person to break the sound barrier on land.
+Green is the current holder of the world land speed record, and the only person ever to break the sound barrier on land.
 On 25 September 1997 in ThrustSSC he beat the previous record in Black Rock Desert, US, reaching a speed of 714.144 mph.
 On 15 October 1997, 50 years and 1 day after the sound barrier was broken in aerial flight by Chuck Yeager, Green reached 763.035 mph, the first supersonic record (Mach 1.016).
 His call sign was "Dead Dog".
-As the vehicle crossed the speed of sound it created a sonic boom.
+As the vehicle exceeded the speed of sound it created a sonic boom.

-Green is now working on a new record attempt to break the 1000 mph mark with Bloodhound LSR.
+Green was working on a new record attempt to break the 1000 mph mark with Bloodhound LSR but stepped down from the driver position for the project in November 2023.